rithwik-01/202_new/README.md

 - **Restaurant Managers**: Manage restaurant profiles, tables, reservation schedules, and customer bookings
 - **Administrators**: Oversee the platform, approve restaurant registrations, and view system analytics

-## Team Titans

-Team Titans is a group of software engineers who developed this application as a project for a software engineering course.

 ## Features

 ### Customer Features